os2datascanner/os2webscanner/doc/INSTALL.rst

 interface.

 Login with the Django superuser you created (when running ``python manage.py syncdb``).
-Click on "Organization" and hit the button labeled "Tilføj Organisation" or "Add Organization" to add an "Organization".
-This is necessary - the system will not work without at least one organization.
-Give your new organization a name, email address and phone number and save it by clicking "Gem" or "Save" at the bottom of the page.
+Click on “Organization” and hit the button labeled “Tilføj Organisation” or “Add Organization” to add an “Organization”.
+This is necessary — the system will not work without at least one organization.
+Give your new organization a name, email address and phone number and save it by clicking “Gem” or “Save” at the bottom of the page.

-Return to the main admin page and click "Brugere".
+Return to the main admin page and click “Brugere”.
 Click the username that you would like to add to the organization.

-At the bottom of the page, under "User profiles", change the "Organisation" to the organization you created and save.
+At the bottom of the page, under “User profiles”, change the “Organisation” to the organization you created and save.

 OS2datascanner is now ready to be used.